spatie/typescript-transformer/docs/introduction.md

 title: Introduction
 weight: 1
 ---

-**This package is still under heavy development, please do not use it (yet)**
+This package allows you to convert PHP types to TypeScript.

-Always wanted type safety within PHP and TypeScript without duplicating a lot of code?
-Then you will like this package!
 Let's say you have an enum:

 ```php
 class Languages extends Enum